-Paige started taking riding lessons when she was 8 years old and not a day too soon.
-Almost immediately she fell in love with jumping.
+Paige started taking riding lessons when she was 8 years old and immediately she fell in love with jumping.
 She competed for several years with success in Children's Hunters, ASPCA MaClay, AHSA Medal and Stadium Jumping on the Northeast A and AA circuits in the late 1970's and early 80's.

-Later, she worked horses for a sale barn and an then an independent owner, and finally went on to college to earn Electrical and Mechanical Engineering degrees.
+After leaving competition, she worked horses for a sale barn and then an independent owner, and finally went on to college to earn Electrical and Mechanical Engineering degrees.
 For a few years she switched gears to superbike racing and eventually enjoyed a second place championship which led to a full sponsorship.
 She also discovered her love for teaching when she accepted a job as an on-track racing instructor.
-Eventually she found her way back home to horses.
-It was inevitable.
-Now she continues her education in applied equine biomechanics and brings her unique knowledge base to her students.
-A thirst for knowledge and continuous improvement makes for a dynamic educational experience for her horses and riders.

 Soon after racing ran its course, she found her way back home to horses as a trainer and instructor.
 In late 2013, Paige shifted her equestrian training and teaching to biomechanics based equitation and to date has helped many horses and riders realize soundness, improved performance, and close partnership.
 Her successful rehabilitations include navicular, DJD, kissing spines, cervical arthritis, jumping problems, unwillingness to canter, and more.
 She works with horses and riders of any discipline and all levels of experience.

 2012 -2014 independent study of equine biomechanics

 2014 - 2016 Science of Motion In-Hand Therapy Course